The Converse of the Real Orthogonal Holant Theorem: Consequences of

 For signature set $\fc$, define the \emph{counting constraint satisfaction problem} $\csp(\fc)$ with \emph{constraint function} set $\fc$ to be the problem $\holant(\fc \mid \eq)$.
 Vertices assigned signatures in $\fc$ and $\eq$ are \emph{constraints} and \emph{variables}, respectively, and a $(\fc\mid\eq)$-grid $\Omega$ is a constraint-variable incidence graph, where a variable appears in all of its incident constraints.
 Then $\holant_\Omega(\fc\mid\eq)$ is the sum over all variable assignments of the product of the constraint evaluations.
 Like Holant, $\csp$ is a well-studied problem in counting complexity, with dichotomy theorems classifying $\csp(\fc)$ as either tractable or \#P-hard proved for increasingly broad classes of constraint function sets \cite{bulatov_2013, dyer_richerby, cai-chen-lu, cai-chen-complexity}.

-By inserting a dummy degree-2 constraint vertex assigned $I = (=_2) \in \eq$ between adjacent variable vertices and combining adjacent constraint vertices assigned $=_a$ and $=_b$ into a single constraint vertex assigned $=_{a+b-2}$, we see that $\holant(\fc \cup \eq)$ is equivalent to $\holant(\fc \mid \eq)$.
+By inserting a dummy degree-2 constraint vertex assigned $(=_2) \in \eq$ between adjacent variable vertices and combining adjacent constraint vertices assigned $=_a$ and $=_b$ into a single constraint vertex assigned $=_{a+b-2}$, we see that $\holant(\fc \cup \eq)$ is equivalent to $\holant(\fc \mid \eq)$.
+Say $\fc$ and $\gc$ are \emph{isomorphic} if there exists a permutation matrix $H$ satisfying $H\fc = \gc$ -- in other words, $\fc$ and $\gc$ are the same up to relabeling of their domains.
 Using a standard Vandermonde interpolation argument, Xia \cite{xia} shows that $H$ satisfies $H \eq = \eq$ if and only $H$ is a permutation matrix.
-If $H\fc = \gc$ for some permutation matrix $H$, then $\fc$ and $\gc$ are the same up to relabeling of their domains, so are isomorphic.
-Now, applying \autoref{thm:result} to $\fc \cup \eq$ and $\gc \cup \eq$, we obtain the main result of Young \cite{young2022equality} for real-valued constraint functions.
-Say that $\fc$ and $\gc$ are $\csp$-indistinguishable if $\fc\cup\eq$ and $\gc\cup\eq$ are Holant-indistinguishable (in other words, every $\csp$ instance has the same value whether we use constraint functions from $\fc$ or from $\gc$). \begin{corollary} Let $\fc$ and $\gc$ be sets of real-valued constraint functions.
-Then $\fc$ and $\gc$ are isomorphic if and only if $\fc$ and $\gc$ are $\csp$-indistinguishable. \end{corollary} As discussed in \autoref{sec:holant}, $\holant(A_X \mid \eq) = \csp(A_X)$ counts the number of homomorphisms to graph $X$.
+Say that $\fc$ and $\gc$ are $\csp$-indistinguishable if $\fc\cup\eq$ and $\gc\cup\eq$ are Holant-indistinguishable (in other words, every $\csp$ instance has the same value whether we use constraint functions from $\fc$ or from $\gc$).
+Applying \autoref{thm:result} to $\fc \cup \eq$ and $\gc \cup \eq$, we obtain the main result of Young \cite{young2022equality} for real-valued constraint functions. \begin{corollary} Let $\fc$ and $\gc$ be sets of real-valued constraint functions.
+Then $\fc$ and $\gc$ are isomorphic if and only if $\fc$ and $\gc$ are $\csp$-indistinguishable. \end{corollary} As discussed in \autoref{sec:holant}, $\holant(A_X \mid \eq) \equiv \csp(A_X)$ counts the number of homomorphisms to graph $X$.
 Therefore \autoref{cor:isomorphism} is a generalization of the classical theorem of Lovász \cite{lovasz_operations} that two graphs are isomorphic if and only if they admit the same number of homomorphisms from every graph.